 - Taste the difference: There is limited research that suggests that those who use a tongue scraper twice a day have an improved sense of taste compared to those who don’t scrape at all!
 Adding another step to your regimen may make your next meal more enjoyable.

 - Looks aren’t everything, but they’re something: Neglecting your tongue can cause a film of undesirable particles to accumulate on your tongue, giving it a white, cloudy appearance.
 Daily scraping will take care of this issue and have your tongue back to its natural pink in no time!

 While tongue scraping with never be a replacement for brushing your teeth, it’s a step you can add into your daily routine to help cut down on bacteria and keep your breath fresh and clean!
 It’s worth noting that, while bad breath is absolutely normal, a sudden increase in the potency of your breath may indicate a larger issue and should be evaluated by your dentist.

-If you have questions about breath, tongue scraping, or to simply schedule a routine appointment, give us a call at Steger Smiles today!
+If you have questions about breath, tongue scraping, or schedule a routine appointment, give us a call at Steger Smiles today!